UK Expat Mortgages

 If you are looking to emigrate to another country, we may be able to secure you an Expat buy to let mortgage for a single unit property before you go!

-At Mortgage Lane we are used to complex cases where the property might be non-standard construction.
+We are used to complex cases where the property might be non-standard construction.
 We have successfully obtained Expat mortgages on the following residential buy to let property types:

-To obtain market leading UK expat mortgage products, it key to have some form of property experience before seeking an Expat mortgage for a HMO property, otherwise interest rates could be higher.
+To obtain market leading UK HMO expat mortgage products, it key to have some form of property experience before seeking an Expat mortgage for a HMO property, otherwise interest rates could be higher.

 Expats looking for mortgages on large HMO properties usually will require a lender using a local commercial to commission an investment valuation report.
 This will provide the most accurate and appropriate valuation for this asset type.
 For experienced applicants there are many options for lending on these property types for a range of loan to values between 60-75% Loan to Value (LTV).